jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_unittest.rst

             self.assertIsNot(0, True)

             a_float = 0.0
-            # assert 0.0 is not True
+            # assert 0.0 is not the same object as True
             assert a_float is not True
             # self.assertIs(0.0, True)
             # self.assertIsNot(0.0, True)